-Good wiring practice requires that control circuit wiring be separated from all power (line) wiring and all load wiring to the motor have the maximum possible separation from this power (line) wiring (whether from the same controller or other controllers).
-This minimizes the possibility of electrical transients being electrostatically or electromagnetically coupled from the power (line and load) circuits into the control circuits or from the load circuits onto the power (line) circuits.
+Good wiring practice requires that control circuit wiring be separated from all power wiring (whether from the same controller, or other controllers).
+This minimizes the possibility of electrical transients being electrostatically or electromagnetically coupled into the control circuits from the power circuits.